iotaledger/goshimmer/documentation/docs/implementation_design/object_storage.md

 # Object Storage

-In GoShimmer `ObjectStorage`  is used as a base data structure for many data collection elements such as `branchStorage`, `conflictStorage`, `blockStorage` and others.
+In GoShimmer `ObjectStorage`  is used as a base data structure for many data collection elements such as `conflictStorage`, `conflictStorage`, `blockStorage` and others.
 It can be described by the following characteristics, it:
 - is a manual cache which keeps objects in memory as long as consumers are using it
 - uses key-value storage type